gg232/SimpleEq/README.md

 There is none.
 I recommend you do not use this (yet) on professional projects.

 # License
 When it is released, it will be under one of the GPL's.
 I'll flesh this out later.
+I'll offer the binaries for free when I have them.